 Today, the whole site is being converted into shops, restaurants, offices, apartments, and even condos.

-I highly recommend the 2-hour historical tour here – for $25 you can learn all about what the buildings used to be and what they will become.
+I highly recommend the 2-hour historical tour here – for $30 you can learn all about what the buildings used to be and what they will become.
 And the tour ends with a trip down into the old underground steam tunnels; and who doesn't love a good underground tunnel, especially right around Halloween??

-Embrace harvest time
+4. Embrace harvest time

 Even though the cherries have long since been picked, there are plenty of other harvest-related activities and foods this time of year.
 Like apples.
 And pumpkins.

-Take an afternoon trip to the Sleeping Bear Dunes
+6. Take an afternoon trip to the Sleeping Bear Dunes

 You can't visit Traverse City without making the 25-mile trip out to Sleeping Bear National Lakeshore and its impressive sand dunes standing sentinel over Lake Michigan.

-Explore downtown Traverse City
+7. Explore downtown Traverse City